Oladipupo-Erinle/US-SUPERSTORE/README.md

 # Profit trend across various months

-Profit trend analysis is vital to uncover fluctuations and patterns in profits over time, allowing us to identify any trends, seasonality, growth, or decline across different months
+Profit trend analysis is vital to uncover fluctuations and patterns in profits over time, allowing the superstore to identify any trends, seasonality, growth, or decline across different months

-To analyze the profit trend across months, I applied the following steps:
+To analyze the profit trend across months, The following steps were applied:

    •	Dropped the months’ field in the row side,